liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-creating-working-prototype/08-displaying-guestbook-entries.markdown

 ![Figure 2: Submitted entries are displayed here..](../../../images/guestbook-prototype-container.png)

 Awesome!
-You've finished your working prototype!
+You've finished your prototype!
 You have a working application that adds and saves guestbook entries.

 The way you're saving the entries isn't the best way to persist data in your application.
 Next, you'll use Service Builder to generate your persistence